-When you lack talent - the power of discipline
+When you lack talent - the art of discipline

-Even if people are born with talent in their pocket, they rarely possess the skill to use it from birth.
+Even if people are born with talent in their pocket, they rarely possess the skill to use it from the very beginning of their life.

 I believe that absolute talent is a myth.
-Most often, we’re born with neither.
+Most often, we’re born with none of them.

-Success is born in pain - in days, hundreds of days, thousands of days of practice.
+Success is born in pain - during days, hundreds of days, thousands of days of practice.

 The road to achieving the status of a “successful artist” (athlete, entrepreneur) runs through an endless number of failures, mistakes, and repetitions.

 Repetitions.
-Day after day, often boring and feeling helpless on repeat.
+Day after day, often when bored and and feeling helpless on repeat.

 I call this situation sculpting in concrete.